 - 2- BIASED REVIEWS

 These reviews are probably the most obvious to spot and the most common.
-There are lots of affiliates who will use a review to straight up promote whatever the product is since they stand to gain if you buy through one of their links.
+There are lots of affiliates who will use a "review+ bonus" to straight up promote whatever the product is since they stand to gain if you buy through one of their links.

 The easiest way to spot a fake review is to see how in depth it is and if there are any tangible 'cons' included to give you insight into the drawbacks.
 Nothing is perfect.
 Check to see if the person has gone through the company or product and given an objective point by point analysis instead of just listing why it's so amazing.
-Look at past reviews the person has done to see if they call everything a scam or everything legit and whether or not they promote everything (or most things) they review.
+Look at past reviews the person has done to see if they rate everything 9/10 or better and if they promote everything (or most things) they review.

 The reason it's so difficult to know what to trust and what not to trust is that legitimate affiliate marketers do promote worthwhile products within reviews in some cases.
 This is perfectly ethical and (if done correctly) does NOT take away from the objectivity or value of the review.
 It cost time and money to bring people worthwhile content and every website needs a monetisation strategy.
 If a quality product is being promoted in an ethical way, there is no issue.